rohityadavcloud/rohityadavcloud.github.io/about.markdown

 ---
 layout: page
 title: About
-tagline: bhaisahab
+tagline: bhaisaab
 permalink: /about/
 ---

 <img align="left" style="padding: 5px;" src="/assets/img/avatar.jpg"/>
 [Namaste][]!
 I'm Rohit Yadav ([Devanāgarī][devnagari]: रोहित यादव), currently a IDD/M.Tech (computer science and engineering) student at [IIT-BHU](http://en.wikipedia.org/wiki/Indian_Institute_of_Technology_%28Banaras_Hindu_University%29_Varanasi).
 I'm an opensource and free software evangelist and in my free time I read [HN][] &amp; [Slashdot][]; hangout with my [gang](http://baagi.org); sometimes I like to beatbox and play bansuri/flute; learn new things; and work on some opensource projects.

 As one of the [VLMC][] developers, I work on the GNU/Linux and the Mac OS ports and maintain its CMake based [build system][CMakeQt] that I mostly wrote myself.
-On Freenode, I'm *bhaisahab* and can be found on #vlmc, #baagi.
+On Freenode, I'm *bhaisaab* and can be found on #vlmc, #baagi.
 Graffiti was the most creative and fun project which my friend [Abhishek][] and I hacked from scratch during our sophomore year at [IIT-BHU][].
 My B.Tech project, [VMController], was based on the [works][david-boincvm] of the amazing [David Garcia Quintas][david].

 These days I'm writing my M.Tech dissertation on wireless speech controlled mobile robot; volunteering my engineering skills at [WMG-ITBHU](http://14.139.228.210/vpn/); developing a (teaching/hobby/x86) monolithic kernel; hacking Arduinos; and fooling around with [functional](http://learnyouahaskell.com/) programming languages.